 - 1. The crisis line is answered by a live person 24/7 100% of the time. - 2.
+Work with CalMHSA and Streamline to calculate latency of response and include in EHR reports.

-Crisis workers enter the time of call and time of response in the electronic assessment. - 3.
-Review response time semi-annually at the QIC to assure it is under the two-hour standard.
+- 3. Crisis workers and Mobile Crisis workers respond timely to 90% of requests, with any request requiring a delayed response including a documented reason. - 4.
+Review response time annually at the QIC to assure it is within state standards.